ferrous-systems/rust-training/training-slides/src/julia-cheatsheet.md

 * Recursive types recquire `Box<T>` - You can't define types in Rust without communicating their size at compile time or opting out (by boxing them somehow, the easiest case is with `Box<T>`).

 ## Pattern matching
 * It happened to all of us who didn't come from ML style languages - you'll start writing "C-style" Rust until you master the succinctness offered by idiomatic pattern matching.
-Take some good notes and read the exmaples [in the Rust By Example](https://doc.rust-lang.org/rust-by-example/flow_control/match/destructuring/destructure_enum.html) guide.
+Take some good notes and read the examples [in the Rust By Example](https://doc.rust-lang.org/rust-by-example/flow_control/match/destructuring/destructure_enum.html) guide.
-* Remember, Rust is also an expression based language, which means you can match on tuples (`match (x % 3, x % 5) {...}`) and destructure them in the same line: `let (Some(b), Some(a)) = (stack.pop(), stack.pop()) else { ... }` will only enter the inner scope if both `pop.()`s were succesful.
+* Remember, Rust is also an expression based language, which means you can match on tuples (`match (x % 3, x % 5) {...}`) and destructure them in the same line: `let (Some(b), Some(a)) = (stack.pop(), stack.pop()) else { ... }` will only enter the inner scope if both `pop.()`s were successful.
 * The following constructs are basic but welcome syntax sugar once you start wrangling matches:
     * `let else` - pattern match on a binding, and handle the remaining cases.
 ```rust